walmartlabs/concord-website/docs/getting-started/tasks.md

 file.

-The task's default can also be injected using `@InjectVariable` annotation - check out the [GitHub task](https://github.com/walmartlabs/concord-plugins/blob/master/tasks/git/src/main/java/com/walmartlabs/concord/plugins/git/GitHubTask.java#L79) as the example.
+The task's default can also be injected using `@InjectVariable` annotation - check out the [GitHub task]({{ site.source_url }}tasks/git/src/main/java/com/walmartlabs/concord/plugins/git/GitHubTask.java#L79) as the example.

 ### Full Syntax vs Expressions

-There are two ways how the task can be invoked: the `task` call syntax and using expressions.
+There are two ways how the task can be invoked: the `task`  syntax and using expressions.
 Consider the `task` syntax for tasks with multiple parameters and expressions for tasks that return data and should be used inline: